-Falassarna Beach is staggeringly beautiful, without a doubt one of the best beaches in Crete.
+Falassarna Beach is staggeringly beautiful, without a doubt one of the best beaches in Crete and one of the most beautiful places to visit in Greece.
 There are actually five beaches rather than one, all very different in character.
 It’s in a quiet corner of north-west Crete, a blissful spot that feels like it’s on the edge of the world.
 Falassarna is somewhere that got under our skin more than any of the other top Crete beaches.
 We weren’t quite expecting it, but we both felt it is one of the most beautiful places in the world that we’ve visited.

 It faces due west so is a great spot for sunsets

 Falassarna is on the north-west coast of Crete island.
-It’s in the province of Chania, 52 km west of the city of Chania.
+It’s one of many Chania beaches around the west Crete province, 52 km west of the city of Chania.
 The closest town of any size is Kissamos (also known locally as Kastelli), 14 km away.

 The easiest way to get to Falassarna is by car.
 You can reach it from Chania in around 90 minutes, from Rethymno in 2.5 hours and from Crete capital Heraklion in 4 hours.